 Public school services include screening in areas of suspected disabilities, such as vision, hearing, motor skills, speech, language, and general development.
 Evaluations in the schools are provided for all areas of suspected disabilities, including learning disabilities, speech, and language development, physical impairments, vision or hearing problems, mental retardation, emotional disturbances, autism/pervasive developmental disorders, health impairments, or traumatic brain injuries.

 A free, appropriate, public education with a full continuum of services is available.
 For more information concerning eligibility criteria and referral procedures contact the Principal or Counselor of your local school, or call the College Place Public Schools Special Education Office at (509) 525-4827.
 If your family is living in a temporary situation, you may contact the district where you are staying to attend a screening.
 Also, visit the school district website to learn more and review information about Special Education.
 Special Education brochures are available at the school offices.

 Any College Place School District resident child can be nominated to participate in the Highly Capable Program.
 Nominations come from any source, including teachers, other staff, parents, students, and members of the community.
 Nomination forms are located at the school offices as well as the Special Programs Office.
 Currently, the District accepts nominations and tests

 for its program twice a year.
 The cutoff date for fall is October 1st and for spring is May 1st.

 Individuals with Disabilities Education Act (IDEA)

-Parents of children with disabilities must receive a copy of procedural safeguards one time a year (and upon initial referral or parental request for an evaluation) and upon filing a request for due process hearing.
+Parents of children with disabilities must receive a copy of procedural safeguards one time a year (and upon initial referral or parental request for evaluation) and upon filing a request for due process hearing.